 The time expressed in the TrackFragmentBaseMediaDecodeTimeBox shall not be less than the sum of the sample durations of the samples in the preceding movie and movie fragments.

+In subclause 8.8.14, replace the following paragraph:

+When sample auxiliary information (8.7.8 and 8.7.9) is present in the MovieFragmentBox, the offsets in the SampleAuxiliaryInformationOffsetsBox are treated the same as the data_offset in the TrackRunBox, that is, they are relative to any base data offset established for that track fragment.

+with:

+When sample auxiliary information (8.7.8 and 8.7.9) is present in the MovieFragmentBox, the offsets in the SampleAuxiliaryInformationOffsetsBox are treated the same as the data_offset in the TrackRunBox, that is, they are relative to any base_data_offset value established for that track fragment.

 In 8.9.3.1 add at the end of the section

 If version equals 3, the sample group description describes essential information for the associated samples, and file processors shall not attempt to decode any track for which unrecognized sample group descriptions marked as essential are present.